Pool Construction Permits: Navigating Local Rules

 When applying for a Pool Construction permit, you or your contractor will generally need to submit the following documentation for the city's review:

-While local rules in Clark County may vary slightly from municipality to municipality, standard US zoning dictates that: Federal and local safety codes mandate a minimum 48-inch physical barrier (fence) around the pool with self-closing, self-latching gates to prevent accidental drownings.
+Key code points for a Pool Construction in Clark County: Federal and local safety codes mandate a minimum 48-inch physical barrier (fence) around the pool with self-closing, self-latching gates to prevent accidental drownings.

 Estimated processing time in Clark County: 4 to 8 weeks (High volume jurisdiction).